-In accordance with conventional chemistry various atoms are understood as combinations of protons, electrons and neutrons.
-These subatomic components have all been specified from quarks and reference sensations.
+In accordance with conventional chemistry various atoms are understood to be combinations of protons, electrons and neutrons.
+These atomic components have all been specified from quarks and reference sensations.
 So for EthnoPhysics, atoms are ultimately defined from sensations too.
 They are generically represented using bold, serified upper-case letters like or .

 The smallest atom is hydrogen, noted by .
-Hydrogen is also the smallest stable particle formed from a fully three-dimensional octet of sub-atomic components.
-Other bigger atoms can meet this requirement even more easily.
-So atomic events are all space-time events.
-Atomic events have positions and occurrence times that can be well-defined and perhaps measured.
+Hydrogen is also the smallest stable particle defined from a fully three-dimensional array of orbital components.
+Other bigger atoms can meet this requirement for tridimensionality even more easily.
+So atomic happenings are all space-time events.
+That is, atomic events have positions and occurrence times that are well-defined and potentially measurable.

 Quantum Numbers for Atoms

 Here are some more quantum numbers for use in atomic descriptions that gloss over visual sensation.
 To objectively discuss atoms we adopt and instead of the four coefficients of rotating quarks and that previously accounted for achromatic visual sensations.
 Taken together, they are said to specify an atomic state.
 Note that and are defined from simple sums and differences of quark coefficients, so they are always conserved.
 The principal quantum number is given by

 This principal number was defined and discussed earlier.
 It is used to describe how an atom is excited by interactions with other particles.
 The azimuthal quantum number is also known as the orbital quantum number.
 It is defined by

 But recall that so the azimuthal number can also be written as